julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-rituals.md

 In traditional folk belief, this balance was dangerous.

 That is why Spring Equinox rituals appear across Europe, the Balkans, Asia, Africa, the Middle East, and the Americas — not as festivals, but as acts of protection, renewal, and negotiation with the land.

+These rites only make sense when viewed through a wider cultural lens — one that recognizes the equinox as a moment of instability rather than celebration, a theme examined across civilizations in **[Spring Equinox Folklore From Around The World](/spring-equinox-global-folklore/)**.

 People did not welcome spring.
 They **secured it**.